pieces-app/documentation/docs/sdks/python/FlattenedAsset.md

 # FlattenedAsset

 An Asset Model representing data extracted from an Application connecting a group of data containing one or more Formats.
-[DAG Compatible - Directed Acyclic Graph Data Structure]  FlattenedAsset prevent Cycles in Reference because all outbound references are strings as opposed to crosspollinated objects.  i.e. FlattenedFormat.formats is Type String[] , FlattenedFormat.preview is Type String, and FlattenedFormat.original is Type String
+[DAG Compatible - Directed Acyclic Graph Data Structure]  FlattenedAsset prevent Cycles in Reference because all outbound references are strings as opposed to crosspollinated objects.
+FlattenedFormat.preview is Type String and FlattenedFormat.original is Type String

 ## Properties